iaa-vthitec/redf/docs/format.md

 - Checking for/connecting to a wireless network and logging in and out of a computer.
 - Opening and closing an app from the desktop, taskbar, and the taskbar search bar.
 - Minimizing, maximizing, restoring down, moving, and resizing app windows.
-- Typing in a website address into a browser website address bar, using the scroll bar, and clicking on hyperlinked text and images.
+- Typing a website address into a browser website address bar, using the scroll bar, and clicking on hyperlinked text and images.
 - Practicing basic digital security by avoiding web page advertisements.
 - Performing a simple Internet search, clicking on a result, and returning to the search results using the browser back arrow.